vartan/ifttt-these/README.md

 # Create custom trigger middleware
 Messages are received through the wordpress post action.
 There are two types of messages that we can receive.
 ##Receiving
-1. State changes - A state change will have the contents of the post as JSON.
+1. State changes - A state change will have the contents of the post as JSON, and the title "state".
 The internal state variable will be updated with the values from the JSON.
 Each top-level variable in the object will be triggered (see below).
-2. receiving triggers - Any string that is not JSON is treated as a trigger, which is a one-time shot.
+2. receiving triggers - Set the title as "action", and the content as the name of your trigger

 ##Example